 Evolution in terms of society and technology has contributed greatly to our separation from the source.
 Somehow, humankind has grown deaf to the voice of the one truth.
 This separation is ongoing.
 Over the last few thousand years, humans have almost completely separated themselves from the oneness of life.
 We have been taught, and through countless trials and conflicts of a personal and global nature, we believe, that there is something greater “out there” waiting for us.
-Although we have been assured that salvation is possible.
-We have also been taught that this salvation comes with a price tag.
+We have been assured that salvation is possible.
+However we have also been taught that this salvation comes with a price tag.

 “Our species has developed into a conforming unit that believes the path to salvation or enlightenment will always be difficult and involve many sacrifices.”